Fixation (population genetics): Non-neutral alleles

+Effect of growing/shrinking populations

 Probability of fixation is also influenced by population size changes.
 For growing populations, selection coefficients are more effective.
 This means that beneficial alleles are more likely to become fixed, whereas deleterious alleles are more likely to be lost.
 In populations that are shrinking in size, selection coefficients are not as effective.
 Thus, there is a higher probability of beneficial alleles being lost and deleterious alleles being fixed.
 This is because if a beneficial mutation is rare, it can be lost purely due to chance of that individual not having offspring, no matter the selection coefficient.
 In growing populations, the average individual has a higher expected number of offspring, whereas in shrinking populations the average individual has a lower number of expected offspring.
 Thus, in growing populations it is more likely that the beneficial allele will be passed on to more individuals in the next generation.
 This continues until the allele flourishes in the population, and is eventually fixed.
 However, in a shrinking population it is more likely that the allele may not be passed on, simply because the parents produce no offspring.
 This would cause even a beneficial mutation to be lost.

 Time

 Additionally, research has been done into the average time it takes for a neutral mutation to become fixed.
 Kimura and Ohta (1969) showed that a new mutation that eventually fixes will spend an average of 4Ne generations as a polymorphism in the population.
 Average time to fixation Ne is the effective population size, the number of individuals in an idealised population under genetic drift required to produce an equivalent amount of genetic diversity.
 Usually the population statistic used to define effective population size is heterozygosity, but others can be used.

 Fixation rates can easily be modeled as well to see how long it takes for a gene to become fixed with varying population sizes and generations.
-For example, at The Biology Project Genetic Drift Simulation you can model genetic drift and see how quickly the gene for worm color goes to fixation in terms of generations for different population sizes.
+For example, The Biology Project Genetic Drift Simulation allows to model genetic drift and see how quickly the gene for worm color goes to fixation in terms of generations for different population sizes.

 Additionally, fixation rates can be modeled using coalescent trees.
 A coalescent tree traces the descent of alleles of a gene in a population.
 It aims to trace back to a single ancestral copy called the most recent common ancestor.